 This exhaustive article on NDEs—which contains several stories to illustrate the phenomena—concludes with this interesting paragraph: “Perhaps such ecstatic experiences are common to many forms of death as long as the mind remains lucid and is not dulled by opiates or other drugs given to alleviate pain.
 The mind, chained to a dying body, visits its own private version of heaven or hell before entering Hamlet’s ‘undiscovered country from whose bourn no traveler returns’.”

-In our opinion, the controversial issue of determining the moment of death frequently encountered by bioethicists and transplant staff should consider this scientifically proven data to define such cases, although a full explanation is still sought.
+In my opinion, the controversial issue of determining the moment of death frequently encountered by bioethicists and transplant staff should consider this scientifically proven data to define such cases, although a full explanation is still sought.

 (1) The Allen Institute for Brain Science is a division of the Allen Institute, based in Seattle, Washington, that focuses on bioscience research.
 Founded in 2003, it is dedicated to accelerating the understanding of how the human brain works.
 With the intent of catalyzing brain research in different areas, the Allen Institute provides free data and tools to scientists.